-For over 131 years, since its founding in 1883, Blinn College has been recognized as one of the first and best public junior community colleges in the state of Texas.
+For almost 140 years, since its founding in 1883, Blinn College has been recognized as one of the first and best public junior community colleges in the state of Texas.
 Since its inception, Blinn has gone through many changes in name and defining purpose.
 Its dedication to individual and communal progress through education, however, has remained steadfast.

-Blinn is considered to be one of the most affordable community colleges in the United States and it continues to be a top provider of continuing education with over buyprovigilsafe.com.
+Blinn is considered to be one of the most affordable community colleges in the United States and it continues to be a top provider of continuing education.
 Blinn specializes in technical programs and two-year vocational courses such as Small Business Management and Nursing.
 More importantly, the college boasts the highest academic transfer success rate in Texas, with majority of its students later attending Texas A&M, the largest university in the area.